 Tap the image thumbnail on the screen to view the last photo you took.
-The following options are available.

-Tap to edit the photo.
+0 Tap to edit the photo.

-0 Tap to take another photo immediately.
+Ô Tap to take another photo immediately.

-\$ Tap to send your photo to others or share it via any available social network services.
+≪° Tap to open the available sharing options.

-Î Tap to delete the photo.
+前 Tap to delete the photo.

-i Tap to access additional options.
+: Tap to access additional options.

 Tap to add the photo to your favorites.